FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/README.md

 MinGW
 GLFW
 GLEW
+Shell

 ## Directories

 The directory "tutorial" was maded following the Sonar Systems tutorial

+## How to compile

+To compile just execute the file 'scripts/compile_run.sh' in the same directory that contains the main.cpp flie.

 ## How to run it through MinGW